 Find answers to the most frequently asked questions about enrollment.
 If you need additional assistance, please contact the Office of Admissions at 864-503-5246 or by email.
-For more specific questions about Financial Aid, view the Financial Aid FAQ.

 The priority deadlines for applications are:

 - Fall: August 1

 - Spring: December 20